Career Advice

 Candidates who negotiate consistently earn more than those who accept the first offer.
 Over a career with annual raises compounding on a higher base, a single negotiation at the start is worth hundreds of thousands of dollars.
 Yet most workers never ask.

 The gap between getting an offer and getting the right offer is one conversation.
-This guide gives you the framework, the scripts, and the confidence to have it.
+This guide gives you the salary negotiation script, the counter offer email template, and the confidence to have it.

 The most common reason people skip negotiation is fear.
 Nearly half of workers say they are afraid the employer will decide not to hire them.
 Many worry about appearing greedy.

 The data says otherwise.
-The majority of workers who counter an offer receive at least some of what they asked for.
+Most workers who counter an offer receive at least some of what they asked for.
 The risk is not in asking.
 The risk is in not asking.

 Do not wing it.
+How to negotiate a higher salary starts with data, not demands.
 Every successful negotiation follows three steps.

 Research your market rate